 - You won’t need a car in Alta.
 If you do want to ski Snowbird you can access it via gates or on the public bus.

-- Alta has very limited off-mountain facilities.
+- Alta has very limited off-mountain facilities and activities.

 - The one access road up the Little Cottonwood Canyon can be slow mornings and nights and sometimes closes due to bad weather or avalanche danger.